 - Chorioamnionitis – if maternal fever also present

-Foetal bradycardia is defined as a baseline heart rate less than 100 bpm for 3 minutes or more.
+Fetal bradycardia is defined as a baseline heart rate less than 100 bpm for 3 minutes or more.

 Mild bradycardia of between 100-120 bpm is common in the following situations:

 Severe prolonged bradycardia (< 80 bpm for > 3 minutes) indicates severe hypoxia.

 - Cord prolapse

 If the cause cannot be identified and corrected, immediate delivery is recommended.

 Baseline variability refers to the variation of fetal heart rate from one beat to the next.

 Variability occurs as a result of the interaction between the nervous system, chemoreceptors, baroreceptors and cardiac responsiveness.